 4) Next, they can print with the new colour.

 This activity can be used in a number of situations:

-In the top row of boxes, children should make a mark (a blob, a finger print, a line etc.) with the colour indicated at the top of each column.
+In the top row of boxes, children should make a mark (a blob, a fingerprint, a line etc.) with the colour indicated at the top of each column.

-In the middle row of boxes, children should mix the pairs of colours indicated at the top of each column, and make a mark in the boxes below, using the colour that is made.
+In the middle row of boxes, children should mix the pairs of colours indicated at the top of each column and make a mark in the boxes below, using the colour that is made.

-The bottom row of boxes are for children to experiment with colours.
+The bottom row of boxes is for children to experiment with colours.
 They can try to make new colours and make marks in the boxes (showing which colours were used to make the new colour in the boxes at the top of the column).

 This worksheet could be saved for future reference when the children are painting.